noiseprotocol/noise_spec/noise.md

 destroyed during the protocol.

 The parties may have prior knowledge of each other's static public keys, before executing a Noise protocol.
-This is represented by "pre-messages" containing these public keys that both parties use to initialize their session state.
+This is represented by "pre-messages" that both parties use to initialize their session state.

 3. Crypto functions
 ====================